grillzwitu/alx-system_engineering-devops/0x00-shell_basics/README.md

 - 11-lists: lists in long format all files, including hidden files and files that begin with a period character in current, parent and boot directories.
 - 12-file_type: Checks and prints the type of a file "iamafile" in the tmp directory.
 - 13-symbolic_link: Creates asymbolic link to /bin/ls named __ls__.
+- 14-copy_html: Copy all html files from the current working directory to the parent of the working directory, but only copy files that do not exist in the parent directory or that have newer versions.